Related News for Xufeng Zhang

 Quantum Computing Discovery Improves Processing Time, Accuracy

-Xufeng Zhang, assistant professor of electrical and computer engineering, in collaboration with Argonne National Laboratory and the University of Notre Dame, completed research to improve quantum computing performance by isolating qubits and reducing exposure to performance-altering noise.
+Xufeng Zhang, ECE assistant professor, in collaboration with Argonne National Laboratory and the University of Notre Dame, completed research to improve quantum computing performance by isolating qubits and reducing exposure to performance-altering noise.
 A research paper was published in Nature Physics.

 New Quantum Bit Platform Points to New Direction for Low-Cost, Large-Scale Quantum Computers